 Some manufacturers say that the ground balance in their devices is automatic.
 But I think it’s preset.
 I’ll explain the difference in the following paragraphs.

-The Fisher F22 is also a popular choice for beginners.
+The Fisher F22 is a versatile beginner’s device.
 It’s good for detecting jewelry, coins, and artifacts…

 It has a pinpoint button, which is very similar to the Garrett ACE 300 (a popular device that I’ll present later on in this article).